 Totals To Date: $250,000 $197,405

 It doesn’t appear that any particular phase is out of whack does it?
 Well this is where experience by the owner comes in handy.
 He immediately goes to Phase 05 and knows that more costs will trickle in from the various subs that he uses to prep the site for the tower.
 Experience has taught him that each phase has some outstanding unrecorded bills that will come in the mail soon.
 For example, the engineering firm he uses bills monthly and he gets his bills on the 10th.
-So as of May 31, he has not received his bill for May from the engineers for the balance of Phase 02.
+As of May 31, he has not received his bill for May from the engineers for the balance of Phase 02.
 He expects that bill to come in around $2,500 more but he just doesn’t know the exact amount.
 The same goes for other phases.

 But for Phase 05 Site Development he knows that there are a lot more dollars coming into the accounting department due to the nature of how his vendors and suppliers bill him.
 He knows he is 71% complete and expects more costs to get recorded to each phase.
 However, Phase 05 already indicates over budget and it is likely to go higher.
-So he now wants to know, what happened in Site Development that is driving the costs higher?
+He now wants to know, what happened in Site Development that is driving the costs higher?

 Now he can pull a detail report out of this project specifically identifying each cost incurred for Phase 05.
-How much was spent on site clearing and compare that to the estimate.
+How much was spent on site clearing and compare that to the estimate?
 How about costs for the foundation, the four pillars, any retaining walls/deadmen (foundation retention devices), etc. The key is that the detail reports identify the particular cost overrun and now he has to use subjective questioning to determine the cost driver.

 By the way for this particular case, the soil condition was too soft and required a significantly larger and deeper footprint to prevent shifting of the tower in high winds; thus more concrete and rebar and associated foundation materials.
 Over a period of years he noticed that this particular phase generally had cost overruns and he modified his contracts to shift this risk back to the customer.